A Babesia infection 3 weeks after treatment for Lyme disease.

 What are the symptoms of delayed Babesia?

-Fever, fatigue, myalgias, dizziness, anemia, and low platelet count—often appearing after Lyme treatment has concluded.
+Common symptoms include fever, fatigue, myalgias, dizziness, anemia, and low platelet counts, often appearing after Lyme treatment has concluded.

 References